Outstanding Dissertation Award

 Next, he studied how the introduction of Mexico’s public health insurance program for the poor acted as a magnet, improving conditions enough to encourage recently deported migrants to return home rather than to try to reenter the U.S.

 Finally, he studied a policy that provides subsidized child care for low-income families.
 Results show that the subsidy has a dramatic impact on mothers’ ability to participate in the labor force.
-Anuar noted that the effects of the subsidy could “imply an additional source of income for their low-income households, higher bargaining power for the mother within the household, and a promotion of gender equality in the labor market.”
+Anuar noted that the effects of the subsidy could “imply an additional source of income for their low-income households, a higher bargaining power for the mother within the household, and a promotion of gender equality in the labor market.”

 Anuar now serves as a senior economist at the Banco de Mexico in Mexico City.